Updated August 13, 2020

 Many people confuse or conflate the idea of real estate development and real estate investing.
 In truth, a real estate investor could be a real estate developer as well, but real estate development is more focused on the process of creating real estate that generates cash flow, while real estate investing is more focused on the process of managing it.

 There are a number of external factors that can affect a project.
-Some as simple and predictable as environmental cycles, such as considering weather’s effect on work.
+Some are as simple and predictable as environmental cycles, such as considering weather’s effect on work.
 Others are harder to pinpoint but no less valid: Is the city a hot destination, or a stagnant wasteland?
 A good developer needs to know the area they’re working with, from the landscape to the sociopolitical climate.
 Developing thirty parcels of single-family dwellings in an area where young professionals are looking to move into apartments is not a recipe for financial success.

-2. Pinpoint Your Niche
+2. A Developer Must Pinpoint a Specific Niche

 Dabbling in too many areas of real estate might come across as being an expert in none of them, which is damaging to investor confidence.
 Over time, you might be able to branch out into diverse areas, but when you first start out, you will want to pick one area of real estate and become good at developing it.

-Single-family housing is different than multi-family housing, which is different than retail—not only in terms of permits and regulations and business, but even in terms of design and construction.
+Single-family housing is different than multi-family housing, which is different than retail—not only in terms of permits and regulations and business but even in terms of design and construction.
 Will you specialize in affordable housing for direct sale to future owners?
 Will you specialize in remodeling to increase the cash flow of an existing commercial real estate investment?
 There are many different options to be successful in the real estate industry.

 Developers must abide by a long list of rules and regulations.
 Though it was different in times past, there is not a single area of the United States where you can just build whatever you want, how you want.
 Every area has its own local zoning and building codes, along with state and national requirements.